ansilove/ansilove/README.md

 iCE colors are disabled by default, and can be enabled by specifying the `-i` option.

 When an ANSi source was created using iCE colors, it was done with a special mode where the blinking was disabled, and you had 16 background colors available.
 Basically, you had the same choice for background colors as for foreground colors, that's iCE colors.
-But now the important part: when the ANSi source does not make specific use of iCE colors, you should NOT set this flag.
-The file could look pretty weird in normal mode.
-So in most cases it's fine to turn iCE colors off.

 ## Columns

-`columns` is only relevant for ANSi source files with `BIN` extension and even for those files optional.
+`columns` is only relevant for .BIN files, and even for those files is optional.
 In most cases conversion will work fine if you don't set this flag, the default value is `160` then.
 So please pass `columns` only to `BIN` files and only if you exactly know what you're doing.
-A KITTEN MAY DIE SOMEWHERE.

 ## SAUCE records